 Pipe smokers also have a similar risk of tooth loss as cigarette smokers, including the effect of smoking on the mouth and teeth In addition to the above risks, pipe and cigar smokers are at risk of developingcancer mouth and pharynx (throat) even if they do not inhale, and other oral problems such as an increased risk of gum cancer andbad breath As many people suffer with smoking from the yellowing and staining of their teeth, which may require them to resort to Teeth whitening or veneer.

-Are smokeless tobacco products or Consuming tobacco in ways other than smoking is Safer?
+Are smokeless tobacco products or using tobacco in ways other than smoking safer?

 No, as in cigars and cigarettes, smokeless tobacco products (for example, inhaled and chewed tobacco) contain at least 28 chemicals that have been shown to increase the risk of oral cancer andthroat cancer Andesophagus.

 In fact, chewing tobacco contains higher levels of nicotine than cigarettes, making it more difficult to quit than cigarettes.
 One pack of snuff (inhaled tobacco) provides more nicotine than 60 cigarettes.

 Smokeless tobacco can irritate gum tissue, resulting in its receding Or away from your teeth.
 Once gum tissue recedes, the roots of your teeth are exposed, increasing the risk of tooth decay.
 Exposed roots are more sensitive to heat, cold or other irritants, making eating and drinking uncomfortable.

 In addition to the above, the harmful effects of smoking on oral and dental health are that the sugars that are often added to enhance the flavor of smokeless tobacco increase your risk of tooth decay.
 A study published in the Journal of the American Dental Association showed that chewing tobacco users were four times more likely than Non-users of it for tooth decay.